-I'll admit it, I'm biased.
+I'll admit it: I'm biased.
 I know that pretty much every human thinks their dog is the best, regardless of where they got it.
 But after bringing my pup, Pancho, home from Colombia (which is another story), I'm convinced he actually is the best!
-Don't get me wrong — I don't have anything against purebreds; I grew up with Dachsunds.
+Don't get me wrong — I don't have anything against purebreds; I grew up with Dachshunds.
 But Pancho has shown me just how awesome rescue dogs are, too!

 For starters, there's the whole overpopulation issue: 3.9 million dogs enter shelters every year and, tragically, 1.2 million are euthanized.
 Those numbers truly break my heart.
 So when you rescue, you really are doing a good deed for the greater canine community.
 Secondly, they tend to come with a history, which I think makes them more unique.
 Of course, that history often comes with a set of behavioral traits that may need a bit of retraining.
 But these things tend to be true, regardless.

 1. They appreciate the finer things in life

 Let me tell you, Pancho does not take a dog bed for granted.
 Never mind my high-thread-count sheets.
 I can tell by the way he takes over my bed and rests his head on my pillow . . . or any soft surface, for that matter — a couch, chair, pile of clothes.
 God forbid he sleeps on the floor!

 Because rescues tend to be mutts, they come from a more diversified gene pool, so they're less prone to certain breed-specific health problems (like labs are prone to hip dysplasia.)
 That means fewer vet visits and bills!

 I never worry about Pancho walking down the sidewalks of New York City; I know what he encountered on the streets of Colombia.
 He even looks both ways before crossing the street!
 And I have a feeling he could find food if he really needed to (he remembers where he hides his bones!).